R-e-d-a-X/robotic-arm-for-chess/README.md

-# robotic-arm-for-chess
+## Overview
-Robotic arm with integrated chess engine and computer vision to detect a real chess board and play
+This project contains the source code for a robotic arm with integrated chess engine and computer vision to detect a real chess board and play.

+The chess engine that is used is [stockfish15](https://stockfishchess.org), which is a free chess engine that is distributed under the GNU General Public License version 3.

+The board detection *NOT YET IMPLEMENTED*

+The robotic arm specs *NOT YET ADDED*